-- Section 194 of the Legal Services Act 2007 which provides for pro bono costs orders
+- Provisions in the Legal Services Act 2007 including pro bono costs orders

-- The regulations on consumer and credit debt advice - this creates a barrier for some volunteer lawyers in being able to provide advice on debt issues at local clinics;
+- Seeking to change regulations on money and debt advice - this creates a barrier for some volunteer lawyers in being able to provide advice on debt issues at local clinics;

 - Wider work on the regulatory landscape, including the SQE, new SRA Handbook, and regulations on in-house lawyers’ involvement in pro bono - these can restrict the scope of legal advice by in-house volunteers.